CurtisMyersProgramming/AADAS/README.md

 **Version 1.1** - Feature Menu Update 22/10/2019 - pushed by Caolan

-Changes needed

-- better menu system with features for options (priority)
-- feature 3 to be added to AADAS - Air Accident Data Analysis System

-- New Switch Case menu that calls different methods
+ Switch case menu made to eanable each feature to be called

 **Version 1.2** - Menu Update 22/10/2019 - pushed by Curtis